descarteslabs/DL-COVID-19/scripts/README.md

 `--weekend`: Option to include data from weekends (`--weekends`) or to exclude data from weekends (`--skip_weekends`).
 Defaults to exclude weekend data.

 `--start_date`: Start date for daily mobility indices.
-Defaults to "2020-03-02", which is the earliest date available to retreive data.
+Defaults to "2020-03-02", which is the earliest date available to retrieve data.

 `--end_date`: End date for daily mobility indices.
 Defaults to the most recent date that data is available.